SeedSigner/seedsigner/README.md

 ### Step 2.
 Verifying that the *software images/binaries* are genuine

-Now that you have confirmed that you do have the real Seedsigner Project's Public Key (ie the 16 characters match) - you can return to your terminal window.
+Now that you have confirmed that you do have the real SeedSigner Project's Public Key (ie the 16 characters match) - you can return to your terminal window.
 Running  the *shasum* command, is the final verification step and will confirm (via file hashing) that the software code/image files, were also not altered since publication, or even during your download process.
 (Prior to version 0.6.0  , your verify command will check the .zip file which contains the binary files.)

  **On Linux or OSX:** Run this command